aicioara/book-stories-from-2025/content/markdown/01 - Introduction/0100 2025-10-13 - (Book) Dedication.md

-# Dedication

-This book is dedicated to my wife Laura, the strongest supporter for every crazy idea that I have.
+Dedicated to my wife Laura, the strongest supporter for every crazy idea that I have.